Palace of Fontainebleau: Chapel of Saint Saturnin

-Stairway of the King
+In 1554, under Henry II, the architect Philibert de l'Orme built a new organ loft, supported by two tall marble columns.

+Stained glass windows made in Sèvres, designed by Louis' daughter Marie, an artist, were installed in the 19th century during the Louis Philippe period.

+The King's Staircase

 The stairway of the King was installed in 1748 and 1749, in the space occupied during the reign of Francis I by the bedroom of Anne de Pisseleu, the Duchess of Étampes, a favorite of the King.
-It was designed by the architect Ange-Jacques Gabriel, who used many decorative elements from the earlier room, which had originally been decorated by Primatice.
+It was designed by the architect Ange-Jacques Gabriel, who used many decorative elements from the earlier room, which had originally been decorated by Primaticcio.
 The upper portion of the walls is divided into panels, oval and rectangular, with scenes representing the love life of Alexander the Great.
-The paintings are framed by large statues of women by Primatice.
+The paintings are framed by large statues of women by Primaticcio.
 The eastern wall of the room was destroyed during the reconstruction, and was replaced during the reign of Louis Philippe in the 19th century with paintings by Abel de Pujol.

-Queen's bedroom
+The Queen's bedchamber

-All of the Queens and Empresses of France from Marie de Medici to the Empress Eugènie, slept in the bedchamber of the Queen.
+All of the queens and empresses of France, from Marie de' Medici to the Empress Eugènie, slept in the bedchamber of the Queen.
 The ornate ceiling over the bed was made in 1644 by the furniture-maker Guillaume Noyers for the Dowager Queen Anne of Austria, the mother of Louis XIV, and bears her initials.
 The room was redecorated by Marie Leszczynska, the Queen of Louis XV in 1746–1747.
 The ceiling of the alcove, the decoration around the windows and the wood panelling were made by Jacques Vererckt and Antoine Magnonais in the rocaille style of the day.
 The decoration of the fireplace dates to the same period.